Chabacano metro station: History and construction

+Name and pictogram

+The station is named after the avenue of the same name, which once had several apricot trees, and its pictogram features the silhouette of its fruit.
+Chabacano means "apricot" in Mexican Spanish; in other regions, it can mean "tacky" or "vulgar".

 Line 2

-The line was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro and Cometro, the latter being a subsidiary of Empresas ICA.
-Chabacano station opened on 1 August 1970, on the inaugural day of the Pino Suárez–Tasqueña service.
+The line was built by Ingeniería de Sistemas de Transportes Metropolitano, Electrometro, and Cometro, the latter being a subsidiary of Empresas ICA.
+Chabacano station opened on 1 August 1970, as part of the inaugural Pino Suárez–Tasqueña service.
 The station was built at grade level with a design similar to other stations in the at-grade section, including an island platform.
-The section between Chabacano and San Antonio Abad spans 642 m in length, while the section between Chabacano and Viaducto measures 774 m.
+The section between Chabacano and San Antonio Abad is 642 m long, while the section between Chabacano and Viaducto measures 774 m.

-When the construction of Lines 8 and 9 began, the decision was made to rebuild the station to improve passenger boarding and alighting.
-The Spanish solution was implemented across all platforms, where incoming passengers disembark from the central platform, while those waiting to board from the side platform are on the opposite side of the train.
-The station offers a disabled-accessible service four elevators.
+When construction of Lines 8 and 9 began, the station was rebuilt to improve passenger boarding and alighting.
+The Spanish solution was implemented across all platforms, whereby alighting passengers use the central platform, while boarding passengers use the side platforms on the opposite side of the train.
+The station offers accessibility features, including four elevators.

+As part of preparations for the 2026 FIFA World Cup, authorities implemented partial closures at the station starting on 9 February 2026, to carry out rehabilitation work on the line.
+The station was connected to the Jardín Flotante Tlallipan, a pedestrian overpass built during the renovation works that runs above the Line 2 tracks toward Pino Suárez.

 Line 8

-ICA built the line and its first and only section opened on 20 July 1994, operating from Garibaldi to Constitución de 1917 stations.
-Chabacano is an underground station, with the Chabacano–Obrera tunnel extending 1143 m and the Chabacano–La Viga section spanning 843 m.
+ICA built the line, whose first and only section opened on 20 July 1994, running from Garibaldi to Constitución de 1917.
+Chabacano is an underground station; the tunnel between Chabacano and Obrera is 1143 m long, while the section between Chabacano and La Viga measures 843 m.

 Line 9

-Cometro built the line, and its first section, where Chabacano is located, was opened on 26 August 1987, operating from Centro Médico towards Pantitlán station.
-Chabacano is an underground station.
-The tunnel connecting it to Lázaro Cárdenas measures 1000 m, while the tunnel in the opposite direction towards Jamaica is 1031 m long.
+Cometro built the line, whose first section, including Chabacano, opened on 26 August 1987, running from Centro Médico towards Pantitlán station.
+Chabacano is an underground station; the tunnel to Lázaro Cárdenas is 1000 m long, while the tunnel toward Jamaica measures 1031 m long.

-The station provides accessible services with wheelchair ramps, two elevators, and escalators.
+The station provides accessible facilities, including wheelchair ramps, two elevators, and escalators.
 These facilities were renovated in 2021 to address obsolescence.